The genus Moraea can be divided into five groups: Galaxia, Gynandriris, Hexaglottis, Homeria, and Moraea.

 The other species in the Moraea group are listed alphabetically on these wiki pages: Moraea group a - Moraea group b - Moraea group c-e - Moraea group f - Moraea group g-i - Moraea group n-r - Moraea group s - Moraea group t - Moraea group u-v

 Moraea lazulina Goldblatt & J.C.Manning is widespread in the Little Karoo where it is found on rocky sandstone ground and on limestone slopes.
 It has a solitary linear channeled leaf and large blue flowers with white nectar guides with each flower lasting a single day.
 It flowers in spring (September-October).
 It looks similar to Moraea exiliflora, but has larger flowers, always blue, with strongly reflexed tepals and is usually taller with a branched stem.
-The first two photos from iNaturalist taken by Anne Lise Vlok in the Doornkloof Nature Reserve in the Northern Cape in October and shared under a CC BY-NC license.
+The first two photos from iNaturalist were taken by Anne Lise Vlok in the Doornkloof Nature Reserve in the Northern Cape in October and shared under a CC BY-NC license.
 The third image is a drawing by John Manning shared with his permission from the Goldblatt and Manning paper naming eight new species.
 Figure notes: A, flowering plant; B, androecium and style.
 Scale bar: A, 10 mm; B, 2 mm.

 Moraea lilacina Goldblatt & J.C.Manning is endemic to the Little Karoo where it grows on lower slopes in loamy soil.
 It is a slender plant growing to 30 cm with a narrow single leaf and a lilac-mauve flower with a yellow nectar guide.
 It flowers in spring.
 It can be confused with Moraea regalis but has smaller different colored flowers and shorter filaments.
 It is probably related to Moraea unguiculata.
 Photos below from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Moraea longiaristata Goldblatt grows on rocky sandstone lower slopes in the southwestern Cape (Caledon Swartberg).
 Growing from 15 to 30 cm high, it has a single linear channeled leaf and small white flowers with yellow nectar guides outlined in dark blue with blue to purple speckles around and below the nectar guides, and long straight inner tepals.
 It's a small flower, but very elegant.
 It blooms September to October and is probably closely related to Moraea barnardii.
 You can see a nice photograph of the flower, along with more information, here.
-The first photo below by Cameron McMaster.
-The next three photos from iNaturalist taken by janeennichols in September near Caledon and shared under a CC BY-NC license.
+The first photo below was taken by Cameron McMaster.
+The next three photos from iNaturalist were taken by janeennichols in September near Caledon and shared under a CC BY-NC license.

 Moraea loubseri Goldblatt is a winter growing species found on limestone and calcareous sand in the southwest Cape.
-It was discovered in 1973 by Johan Loubser, who found it on Olifantskop, in a site which had been partially mined for a quarry.
+It was discovered in 1973 by Johan Loubser, who found it on Olifantskop, in a site that had been partially mined for a quarry.
 It has never been found at another location.
 Although its site is now protected, its numbers are extremely small, and in the mid-2000s it was feared to be extinct.
 In 2013, a total of 14 plants with four seed pods were spotted by the Custodians of Rare and Endangered Wildflowers, a volunteer conservation group in South Africa.
 Fortunately, it is fairly easy to grow in cultivation with normal Mediterranean-climate treatment.
 This specimen was grown in Northern California and the first photograph below is from Bob Rutemoeller.
 The second was taken March 2004 by Lee Poulsen, the third by Bill Dijk and the fourth by Alan Horstmann.
 The last two photos by Michael Mace illustrate the bizarre coloration of Moraea loubseri.
 The center of the flower is translucent green, covered in glossy black hairs.
 At the outer edge of the translucent region is a deep blue nectar guide, also covered in hairs.
 The rest of the tepal is purple and mostly hairless.

 Moraea lurida Ker Gawl. is a winter rainfall species that grows in rocky sandstone and granitic slopes in fynbos in the southwestern Cape.
 In the wild it blooms in spring, mainly after fire when the vegetation is cleared, giving it light.
-The flowers are said to be foul-smelling, and are pollinated by flies.
+The flowers are said to be foul-smelling and are pollinated by flies.
 This species is easily grown from seed and multiplies rapidly.
 In drier parts of California, it seems to do better if given copious water, including possibly some water in summer to keep the corms from drying out too much.
 It blooms a bit later than the other spring-blooming moraeas, in late April-May.
 Photo 1 was taken by Mary Sue Ittner in northern California.
 Photo 2 was taken by Sheila Burrow from Western Australia.
 Photo 3 was taken by Audrey Cain from the UK.
 Photo 4 was taken by Nhu Nguyen showing the profile of the flower.

 Although Moraea lurida flowers are usually reported in the shades of maroon and pale yellow shown above, in some areas they can be quite variable.
 These photos by Cameron McMaster show many different color forms seen near Napier and in the Overberg.